Download This Sample

-- His strong leadership was just what the colony needed to survive.
+- Bradford’s strong leadership was just what the colony needed to survive.

-- He worked at keeping the peace with the local Native Americans and allotted farmland to all of the settlers.
+- He worked to keep the peace with the local Native Americans and allotted farmland to all of the settlers.

 - Bradford married his second wife, Alice Southworth, in 1623, and they had three children together.

 - Famous descendants of William Bradford include actor Clint Eastwood, chef Julia Child, inventor George Eastman, Chief Justice of the United States William Rehnquist, and academic Noah Webster.

 - He presided over what many historians consider to be the first Thanksgiving celebration in the autumn of 1621.

 - One of Bradford’s partners in leading the colony was Captain Myles Standish, who handled the defense and military aspects of the colony.

 - Bradford performed the first marriage ceremony at Plymouth Colony in 1621.